ZooBeasts/cWGAN-GP_Inverse_Design_Disordered_Waveguide_Nanophotonics/README.md

 ## Finalizing, and COMING SOON (Updated readme.*)

+#### Ziheng Guo, Zhongliang Guo, Oggie Arandelovic, Andrea di Falco
+#### University of St Andrews, school of physics and astronomy
+#### University of St Andrews, school of computer science

 NOTICE: All files haven't been uploaded, Access is available UPON REASONABLE REQUEST.

-This code is for PhD project on the inverse design of nanophotonics structure (nanopattern in waveguide).
+This code is for Ph.D project on the inverse design of nanophotonics structure (nanopattern in waveguide).

 Platform: